breutje/ZIFter/README.md

 | 2102A    | 2102    | Intel        | 16   | 1k    | 1k    | 1   | separate Din/Dout   |
 | HM6508   | 6805    | Intersil     | 16   | 1k    | 1k    | 1   | different from 2102A|

-The most important to me now are the Lattice SR64K4 and Cypress CY7C194-20PC.
+The most important to me now, are the Lattice SR64K4 and Cypress CY7C194-20PC.
 I'll start with the following device list:

 | Type     | Generic | Manufacturer | Pins | bits  | Words | bit | Comments            |